asleekgeek/algorithms/README.md

   ## Fundamental Data Structures
      - Stack (implementation with arrays and linked lists in C / implementation with generic type in C# )
-     - Queue (implementation with arrays and linked lists in C)
+     - Queue (implementation with arrays and linked lists in C / implementation with generic type in C#)

   ## Algorithms
      - Array rotation to left and right (implementation in C#)